fbpx

 • Coccygeal vertebrae 1–4 fused: in the tailbone

 The spinal cord nerves that exit the spinal cord are grouped into bundles called spinal nerves.
-These spinal nerves are categorized into four main groups based on the region of the vertebral column they emerge from: cervical, thoracic, lumbar, and sacral nerves.
+These spinal nerves are categorized into four main groups based on the region of the vertebral column from which they emerge: cervical, thoracic, lumbar, and sacral nerves.
 Each group of spinal nerves plays a distinct role in innervating different parts of the body and has a unique functional significance.

-2. Thoracic nerves (T1-T12): There are twelve pairs of thoracic nerves that emerge from the thoracic region of the spinal cord, which is located in the upper and middle back.
+2. Thoracic nerves (T1-T12): Twelve pairs of thoracic nerves emerge from the thoracic region of the spinal cord, which is located in the upper and middle back.
 These nerves primarily provide motor and sensory innervation to the chest, back, and abdominal muscles, as well as the skin of the trunk.
 Unlike the cervical, lumbar, and sacral nerves, the thoracic nerves do not form plexuses but instead directly innervate their target areas.

-3. Lumbar nerves (L1-L5): There are five pairs of lumbar nerves that emerge from the lumbar region of the spinal cord, which is located in the lower back.
+3. Lumbar nerves (L1-L5): Five pairs of lumbar nerves emerge from the lumbar region of the spinal cord, which is located in the lower back.
 These nerves are responsible for the motor and sensory functions of the lower limbs, hips, and certain abdominal muscles.
-The lumbar nerves contribute to the formation of the lumbar plexus, which innervates the anterior and medial thigh muscles, and the sacral plexus, which innervates the posterior thigh muscles and most of the lower limb.
+The lumbar nerves contribute to forming the lumbar plexus, which innervates the anterior and medial thigh muscles, and the sacral plexus, which innervates the posterior thigh muscles and most of the lower limb.

 An Overview of Common Spinal Cord Injury Complications